August 18, 20204 min read

 As you adjust and update your customer service strategy, consider investing in brand communities as a way to drive customer service innovation.
 While every brand community or customer service agent model may not be for you, the right customer experience management software and the right strategy will improve sales and drive customer loyalty, reduce cost, and improve your product and brand image.

-Learn more about managing brand communities with Sprinklr’s online community platform.
+Learn more about managing brand communities with Sprinklr’s online community software.